Japanese occupation of Nauru: Japanese invasion

 Operation RY was the name given by the Japanese to their plan to invade and occupy Nauru and Ocean Island.
 The operation was originally set to be executed in May 1942, immediately following Operation MO (the invasion of New Guinea and the Solomon Islands), and before Operation MI (the attack on Midway).

 The first attempt to occupy Nauru began on 11 May, when an Imperial Japanese invasion force consisting of a cruiser, two mine-layers and two destroyers, with Special Naval Landing Force units, under the command of Rear Admiral Shima Kiyohide, departed Rabaul.
 The task force was attacked by the United States Navy submarine S-42, leading to the loss of the minelayer Okinoshima.
 Attempts by the rest of the task force to continue with the operation were called off after Japanese reconnaissance aircraft sighted the American aircraft carriers USS Enterprise and Hornet heading towards Nauru.

 A second invasion force departed Truk on 26 August, and three days later, a company of the 43rd Guard Force (Palau) conducted an unopposed landing on Nauru and assumed occupation duties.
 They were joined by the 5th Special Base Force company, which departed Makin on 15 September and arrived at Nauru two days later.
 By October 1942, there were 11 officers and 249 enlisted Japanese soldiers on Nauru.
-On 7 March 1943, Captain Takenao Takenouchi arrived to take command of the garrison (known as 67 Naval Guard Force); he, however, was ill and bed-ridden throughout his tenure, and command was effectively held by Lt.
-Hiromi Nakayama, who had led the initial landing force.
+On 7 March 1943, Captain Takenao Takenouchi arrived to take command of the garrison (known as 67 Naval Guard Force); he, however, was ill and bed-ridden throughout his tenure, and command was effectively held by Lieutenant Hiromi Nakayama, who had led the initial landing force.
 On 13 July, Captain Hisayuki Soeda arrived to replace Takenouchi as commander of 67 Naval Guard Force, a position he held until the end of the war.

 The five Australians who had remained on Nauru – Chalmers (Nauru's administrator), Dr. Bernard Haselden Quinn (Government medical officer), Mr. W.H.
 Shugg (medical assistant), Mr. F. Harmer (BPC engineer), and Mr. W.H.
 Doyle (BPC overseer) – were interned and placed under guard in a house near the island's hospital.
 The two missionaries, Father Alois Kayser (an Alsatian) and Father Pierre Clivaz (a Swiss), were, for a time, permitted to continue their religious work.